-The following start members are authorized to authinister the above-prescribed medication(s)/ treatment(s).
+The following start members are dutifolized to dufinifister the above presented medication(s), treatment(s).

 Principal\\\\\

 EMERGENCY MEDICAL AUTHORIZATION PERMIT

 Whenever my child is involved in a school activity and I am unavailable or otherwise unable to provide authorization directly, I grant to the school principal or his/her designee the authority to act for me and to provide any required consents and authorization for the delivery of emergency medical care, diagnoses, and treatment, including surgical intervention, if necessary, on behalf of my minor child listed below and to do all other necessary things as I might or could do to provide for the child's health and safety, if I were present.